 How to format an external hard drive for PS4 on PC

-When you buy a new external hard drive for your PlayStation 4, you need firstly to format it before starting using it.
+When you buy a new external hard drive for your PlayStation 4, you need first to format it before starting using it.
 You can format the external hard drive for PS4 on a PC with ease and quickness, it’s not a difficult operation at all.

-But first, you have to ask yourself: why do you really need to format the external hard drive on a PC not on the PS4 itself?
+But first, you have to ask yourself: why do you really need to format the external hard drive on a PC, not on the PS4 itself?
 This question is important to figure out what you really need, especially if you get to know that the PS4 system can already format any PS4-compatible external hard drive without the need of a PC.

 Additionally, formatting the external hard drive on a PC for PS4 is only reasonable when you want to use that external HDD as a mass/backup storage.
-Otherwise, if you’re looking to format the PS4 external hard drive to be used as an extended storage on which you can install games/apps directly, you need to do that on the PS4 not a PC.
+Otherwise, if you’re looking to format the PS4 external hard drive to be used as extended storage on which you can install games/apps directly, you need to do that on the PS4 not a PC.

 To learn more on PS4 external hard drive format, how to format it either as extended storage or mass/backup storage, and what cases you need to format it on a PC, please visit our comprehensive guide: PS4 External Hard Drive Format.

 We’ll be using Microsoft Windows 10 for this purpose.
 Also, you have to note that formatting the external hard drive will erase all the existing files on it.
 So if your external hard drive already has important files on it, make sure to back them up before proceeding.

 So, now let’s start on formatting the external hard drive for PS4 on a PC using Windows 10 format feature.